 Do you have Parkinson's syndrome and do you need physiotherapy or remedial therapy?
 For this type of care, we exclusively conclude contracts with physiotherapists and occupational therapists who are a ParkinsonNet member.
+If you go to a healthcare provider that is not on the ParkinsonNet list, you will receive a lower reimbursement.
 For more information, please refer to Articles 1.3.
-Care provided by a contracted healthcare provider and 1.4.
+Care provided by a contracted healthcare provider and

+1.4.
 Care provided by a non-contracted care provider.
 For more information, see our website.